The Major Infrastructure Component of the Building Canada Fund targets larger, strategic projects of national and regional significance.

 Are you currently studying either full-time or part-time?
 There are many initiatives to help ease the financial burden of continuing your education, including financial assistance to full- and part-time post-secondary students.

-Economic Action Plan 2013 confirms the Government’s commitment to consult with First Nations across Canada on the development of a First Nation Education Act and is committing to sharing this draft legislation with First Nations communities for their input.
+Economic Action Plan 2013 confirms the Government’s commitment to consult with First Nations across Canada on the development of a First Nation Education Act.
+In October 2013, the draft legislative proposal was shared with First Nations communities for their input.